Tomitaro Makino: Early life

-In 1872 at age 10 (or 1871, age 9), he began attending a terakoya (so-called "temple school") run by Doi Kengo (土居謙護) in his home neighborhood, (Note: In the area of Sakawa called Nishitani (西谷), where he was born.) later transferring to Itō-juku, run by Confucian scholar where he was taught alongside Four Books and Five Classics Chinese learning, arithmetic and calligraphy as well.
+In 1872 at age 10 (or 1871, age 9), he began attending a terakoya (so-called "temple school") run by Doi Kengo (土居謙護) in his home neighborhood, (Note: In the area of Sakawa called Nishitani (西谷), where he was born.) later transferring to Itō-juku, run by Confucian scholar Itō Ranrin where he was taught alongside Four Books and Five Classics Chinese learning, arithmetic and calligraphy as well.